KWR-Water/sutra2/docs/source/instruction.rst

     * Input the relevant geohydrological data

 #.
 Run the AnalyticalWell class to calculate the travel time distribution in the different aquifer zones
 #.
-Run the Substance class to retrieve the substance (removal) paramters
+Run the Substance class to retrieve the substance (removal) parameters
 #.
 Run the SubstanceTransport class to calculate the removal and concentration in each zone and in the well
 #.
 Plot the desired functions

 Now, let’s try some examples.

-.. ipython:: python
+.. .. ipython:: python

-    import pandas as pd
+..     import pandas as pd
-    from pathlib import Path
+..     from pathlib import Path

-    import matplotlib.pyplot as plt
+..     import matplotlib.pyplot as plt
-    import numpy as np
+..     import numpy as np
-    import pandas as pd
+..     import pandas as pd
-    import os
+..     import os
-    from pandas import read_csv
+..     from pandas import read_csv
-    from pandas import read_excel
+..     from pandas import read_excel
-    import math
+..     import math
-    from scipy.special import kn as besselk
+..     from scipy.special import kn as besselk
-    from pathlib import Path
+..     from pathlib import Path

-    from greta.Analytical_Well import *
+..     from greta.Analytical_Well import *
-    from greta.Substance_Transport import *
+..     from greta.Substance_Transport import *

 Step 1: Define the HydroChemicalSchematisation